coreysyms/foundationStickyFooter/README.md

 A: It works great! and its easy to install too, no more Zepto!

-<b>HELPERS:<b>
+<b>HELPERS:</b>

 Please DO NOT apply any classes to the footer IE < footer class="row" > If you would like your row content to respect the grid plase place the row and column(s) inside the < footer > tag.
 The stickyFooter will not work proprly if you class it with foundation's grid classes.

 If you would like your footer to be 'hidden' before the sticky footer 'sticks' the footer at the bottom apply an inline style on your footer tag.
+This will eliminate a 'jump' in the footer to the bottom of the page.
 ```
  <footer style="visibility:hidden;">
  ... your footer code ...